jhanvikamani/SQL-Power-BI-Clothify/README.md

 CUSTOMER <br>

-   How many customers are there in total? <br>
+  1. How many customers are there in total? <br>
-   How many customers are male and female? <br>
+  2. How many customers are male and female? <br>
-   what is the average age of all the female customer? <br>
+  3. What is the average age of all the female customer? <br>
-   How many customer placed the order and among them which customer placed the maximum order? <br>
+  4. How many customer placed the order and among them which customer placed the maximum order? <br>
-   What is the distribution of customers by age group? <br>
+  5. What is the distribution of customers by age group? <br>
-   what is the lifespan of customer gretaer than 5 months? <br>
+  6. What is the lifespan of customer gretaer than 5 months? <br>

 DISTRIBUTOR <br>

-   what is the distribution of distributors by gender? <br>
+  1. What is the distribution of distributors by gender? <br>
-   which distributor have the highest number of product? <br>
+  2. Which distributor have the highest number of product? <br>

 ORDER <br>

-   How many orders have been placed in total? <br>
+  1. How many orders have been placed in total? <br>
-   What is the total revenue generated from orders? <br>
+  2. What is the total revenue generated from orders? <br>
-   what is the Average Revenue Per order? <br>
+  3. What is the Average Revenue Per order? <br>
-   How many orders are in each status category? <br>
+  4. How many orders are in each status category? <br>
-   What is the revenue distribution by product category? <br>
+  5. What is the revenue distribution by product category? <br>
-   How many order have placed per date by customer detail? <br>
+  6. How many order have placed per date by customer detail? <br>

 PRODUCT <br>

-   What is the average price of products? <br>
+  1. What is the average price of products? <br>
-   what are the top selling product? <br>
+  2. What are the top selling product? <br>
-   what is the product distribution by category? <br>
+  3. What is the product distribution by category? <br>
-   How many products supplied by each distributor? <br>
+  4. How many products supplied by each distributor? <br>
-   What is the total revenue generated per product? <br>
+  5. What is the total revenue generated per product? <br>

 Inventory <br>